 Arrive in Queenstown, New Zealand’s adventure capital.
 Collect your rental car from the airport and make your way to your accommodation.

 Relax and enjoy Queenstown this afternoon.
-You have the option to visit the Kiwi Birdlife Park, the Underwater Observatory, the Queenstown Ice Arena for some ice skating fun, or simply enjoy a lakefront stroll.
+You have the option to visit the Kiwi Birdlife Park, the Queenstown Ice Arena for some ice skating fun, or simply enjoy a lakefront stroll.
 The Bathhouse Café on the waterfront is a great stop for a drink or a bite to eat, with a playground for the kids right outside!
 Another great family option is visiting the Below Zero Ice Bar where everything is carved from ice!
 Queenstown also offers many other family-friendly activities such as

 Stay 3 nights in Queenstown.